Estikno/axle/Indications/ErrorHandling.md

-# 🛠 Error Handling Guide for the Engine
+# 🛠 Error Handling Guide

 In this engine, we use four main mechanisms to handle errors and unexpected conditions: `AX_PANIC`, `AX_ASSERT`, `AX_ENSURE` and `Expected<T>`.
 Each has a clear purpose and helps maintain code safety and robustness.